desperadosec/madoka/README.md

 # Madoka

-A harness for adversarial testing of Magika
+A fuzzing harness for adversarial testing of Google's Magika AI-based file classifier.

 ## Introduction